 Once a patient leaves the emergency department, they are referred to a board-certified psychiatric mental health nurse practitioner who can prescribe Suboxone and other psychiatric medications to manage underlying mental health conditions.
 Patients are also referred to a social worker and a primary care provider.

-Additionally, through a partnership with Amistad, a recovery coach helps patients continue to access treatment and a range of community supports.
+Additionally, a recovery coach helps patients continue to access treatment and a range of community supports.
 These may include:

 - Sober housing